 After a few years of trial, I realized we really like to season-school.
 Meaning, our school hours vary with the seasons.
-We spend way more time doing extra bookwork and indoor activities in the middle of winter.
+We spend way more time doing extra bookwork and optional indoor activities in the middle of winter…

 When spring rolls around, our kids want to be OUTSIDE all the time!
 We usually take a break to soak up the first week of warm weather and then make a plan to finish the school work for that academic year before summer.

 When the weather is nice, we set short-term goals each day for how much school work someone needs to complete before a play break.
-Often, I’ll say something like, “You need to check 3 school activities off your independent list before you go outside to play.”
+Often, I’ll say something like, “You need to check 3 school activities off your independent list before you go outside for a recess break.”

 Remember, lots of learning is going on when kids get unstructured outside play time!
 (Read this book if you like science & need to be convinced.
 Or this much shorter article by the same researcher/ author.)

 Think about yours and your children’s personalities and lifestyles to figure out what types weekly rhythms will work for you.

 Your weekly rhythms may be completely up to you, or they may be dependent on other life circumstances.

 I use a blank document like this to create our weekly rhythms.Download for Free Here